 If you’re not planning on using your pumped milk within 4 hours, you should put it in the refrigerator (in the bottle is fine).
 If you’re not planning on using it within 4 days, you need to freeze it.
 In the freezer, it will stay good for a maximum of 6 months. *You may not want to pump too far ahead because the composition of your milk – and your baby’s needs – will change over time.

 How do you store it, you ask?
 You can store your milk in containers, but the go-to for most pumping mothers is breastmilk storage bags, which are more convenient and take up less space.
-This is one arena in which there is room for product development, IMO, as there is still not very much on the market that’s super impressive… but for now the leading favorite remains the Lansinoh storage bags.
+This is one arena in which there is room for product development, IMO, as there is simply not very much on the market that’s super impressive… but for now the leading favorite remains the Lansinoh storage bags.

 Especially given all the new breast pump technology in the 21st century, it drives me bonkers that there aren’t better breastmilk storage solutions for pumping moms.
 To be frank, there isn’t a whole heck of a lot to be that excited about… However, many pump makers are starting to manufacture their own storage bags, so check if your particular pump offers those, because you can often pump directly into them, which is nice.